Transport vs app simulation

 Dev pairs Ray-Ban Meta over Bluetooth, runs app

-Same code, real glasses
+Same handler code, real glasses

 → RealMetaTransport (Meta DAT real SDK)